The Howard and Moore Complete Checklist of the birds of the World: printed editions 1–4

 The fourth edition (2013–14)

-Eventually, in about 2009, ECD bought the remaining stock A&C Black thus regaining ownership of the title.
-Still convinced that on-line checklists, which the Code does not consider published, were being cited inappropriately ECD believed a printed 4th edition was justified.
-With Ian Barr, Steven Gregory and Daniel Philippe as fellow shareholders ECD established Aves Press Limited and entered into a formal Collaboration Agreement with the Trust which required the Managing Editor to negotiate a Publishing Agreement between the three parties (Publisher, Trust and Managing Editor) and this was to include a licence fee payable to the Trust – as it did.
+Still convinced that on-line checklists presented using html characters, which the ICZN Code does not consider published, were being cited inappropriately ECD believed a printed 4th edition was justified, and, with Ian Barr, Steven Gregory and Daniel Philippe, established Aves Press Limited and entered into a formal Collaboration Agreement with the Trust.

 In assigning the Intellectual Property to the Trust the terms stipulate that when a new Managing Editor is needed the outgoing editor will do his or her best to arrange for a successor.
 However, if that does not work the Trust has an option to become involved and to select and appoint a new Managing Editor.
 But it also stipulates that the Trust is not obliged to step in.
 Thus, at least in theory, the work could be put aside or updated behind the scenes for some years and yet be available to an applicant to the Trust to propose its resurrection in full view.